mdozmorov/grdocs/website/misc/Faq.md

   For a GWAS, the background is likely to be all SNPs (snp138 for *Homo Sapiens*).
 For a study using microarrays, the background should contain coordinates of all SNPs on the microarray - upload or copy/paste them.

 **Note**: The SNPs of interest should be a subset of the background SNPs.
 If some SNPs of interest do not overlap the background, a non-critical error is issued.
 Use [BEDtools](https://github.com/arq5x/bedtools2) for creating custom backgrounds and for any other manipulations with the BED files.

 ### * What are "genome annotation features" (Step 3)?

 [Genome annotations](definitions.md) are discrete regions potentially having functional/regulatory properties.
-Wast majority of them were experimentally obtained by the [ENCODE project](http://www.genome.gov/encode/).
+Vast majority of them were experimentally obtained by the [ENCODE project](http://www.genome.gov/encode/).

 ### * There are just too many genome annotation features!!!
 What to choose?

 Don't panic.
 The genome annotation features are organized by categories mirrored from the UCSC genome browser (see [Database structure](../dbcreator/dbcreatorStructure.md)).
 Use search box and/or checkboxes in the TreeView control to select one or more genome annotation categories.
 Clicking on a genome annotation’ name will bring up description, if available.

 The ENCODE data are organized by source/data type, tiers (quality), and by cell types. *Hint*: Several well-known/specially processes genome annotation features sets are brought forward as “default genome annotation features”.
 For *Homo Sapiens* these include:

 | Genome annotation category                                                                                            | Experimental question: Are the SNPs of interest...                                              |
 |-----------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------|